 Zerto 7.5 Released yesterday and available for download.
 Zerto has been on fire this year with two major releases (7.0 and now 7.5).
 The Zerto Resilience platform has evolved over time, but it's only this year when the 7.0 release came out with Elastic journal allowing you to restore your VMs from older date.

-In fact, Zerto is able to keep data during longer period of time (up to 7 years) to provide the ability to recover VMs, files or application from 7 sec to 7 years.
+In fact, Zerto is able to keep data during longer period of time to provide the ability to recover VMs, files or application from 7 sec to many years.
 Previous releases were able to keep the data in the journal for 30 days only.

 This is pretty much a game-changer and positioned Zerto also as backup software.
 Previously it wasn't possible to keep the data for let's say archive purposes, with Zerto.
 One had to use traditional backup software to do so.
 Now Zerto can fully play in the data protection market by providing not only low RPO and RTO, but also provide archiving of data (up to 7 years).